spatie/typescript-transformer/docs/usage/collectors.md

    ...
 ```

-Collectors are, checked in the order they're defined in the configuration.
+Collectors are checked in the same order they're defined in the configuration.
 The package will add the `AnnotationsCollector`, which collects `@typescript` annotated classes automatically at the end.
+This always you to overwrite this behaviour by adding your own version of the `AnnotationsCollector`.